CINSU

 Figure 1: A simple visual description of some of the key steps in the CI methodology

-The CI method has also been combined with other methods, including argument mapping (e.g., in an educational training context; Hogan et al., 2014), scenario-based design (i.e., in a variety of EU projects focused on technology innovation; Long et al., 2017; Hogan et al., 2017), and psychometrics (i.e., in scale development projects that ground factor analysis work in CI model conceptualization; Groarke & Hogan, 2016).
+The IM method has also been combined with other methods, including argument mapping (e.g., in an educational training context; Hogan et al., 2014), scenario-based design (i.e., in a variety of EU projects focused on technology innovation; Long et al., 2017; Hogan et al., 2017), and psychometrics (i.e., in scale development projects that ground factor analysis work in CI model conceptualization; Groarke & Hogan, 2016).

 Within the local University context where CINSU was established in 2018, project work has focused on: